abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 <pre>
 - To find only directory, file, executable or link type, suffix it with /, //, /// or ////
 - To have better control by regular expression				-E or -re
-- To search in case sensitive		-cs or -s .Defaults to insensitive ( -ci option)
+- To search in case sensitive			-cs.
+Defaults to insensitive (-ci)
-- To filter out i.e. exclude certain path from the main find search result
 - to filter by creation, acces or, modification pass time, use -c, -a, -m as easier use than find's, e.g.
 		-c7m last creation equals to 7 minute being rounded up
     -a-7m last access is less than or equal to 7 minute